 I’ve had to change the macro twice in the past year to allow for changes in the Ancestry display.
 The most recent was the addition of the percentage of shared DNA.

-A helpful reader alerted me that the macro wasn’t working.
 If you experience a problem, please drop a comment at the end of the article.
 I’ll check what’s changed on Ancestry again!

 Step 1: Filter Your Match List On Ancestry